 29 Better identification and treatment of mental disorders in primary care

-40 general practitioners in the greater Zurich area will be allocated randomly to an intervention group and a control group.
-The intervention group will be trained to recognise patients with mental disorders.
-Practitioners in this group will also receive support and advice from specialised professionals (psychotherapists and psychiatrists) who will become involved directly in the therapy if required.
-The control group will not receive additional specialist support.
-The mental health status of the participating patients as well as direct and indirect costs will be determined at various time points.
-The effectiveness and cost-effectiveness of the intervention will be analysed by comparing the intervention and control group.
-The implementation process will also be evaluated.
+General practitioners in the greater Zurich area were invited to participate in the project and allocated randomly to an intervention group and a control group.
+The intervention group was trained to recognise patients with mental disorders.
+Practitioners in this group also received support and advice from specialised mental health professionals (psychotherapists and psychiatrists) who became involved directly in the therapy upon demand.
+The control group did not receive additional specialist support.
+The mental health status of the participating patients as well as costs of the interventions were determined at various time points over a total duration of 12 months.
+The effects of the intervention were analysed by comparing the results between the intervention and control group.
+In addition, the implementation processes were analysed, i.e., the ways how the new service works and matches with patients’ and general practitioners’ needs.

-Studies show that just one in three people in Switzerland with a mental disorder receives the adequate treatment.
-This results in impaired health, chronicity of the disorders and high costs for the health and social welfare systems.
-The reasons for inadequate care are poor early detection and choice of treatment as well as wait lists for specialist treatment.
-This is why there are national and international initiatives aiming to strengthen the role of the primary care provider in this area.
+Studies show that just one in three people in Switzerland with a mental disorder receives adequate treatment.
+This increases the risk for impaired health, chronic course of the disorder and high costs for the health and social welfare systems.
+The main reasons for insufficient care are poor early detection, inadequate treatment and wait lists for specialist treatment.
+Because primary care serves an important function in the early detection and treatment of mental health problems the role of general practitioners needs to be strengthened.

 Relevance / Application